amethystaurora-robo/Thesis_publication/README.md

 </p>

 Key observations:

-Factor 1: Samples show group separation, especially between control and low.
-Low samples skew higher on the factor values, suggesting that this factor may capture differences induced by the low condition.
+- Factor 1: Samples show group separation, especially between control and low.
+Low samples skew higher on the factor values, suggesting that this factor may capture differences induced by the low condition

-Factor 2: Also shows separation, especially between control and high, though more overlap is present than in Factor 1.
+- Factor 2: Also shows separation, especially between control and high, though more overlap is present than in Factor 1.

-Factor 3: Less separation among groups; appears more mixed.
+- Factor 3: Less separation among groups; appears more mixed.

 Implications:

-Factor 1 likely corresponds to the most prominent biological difference in the experiment — possibly the response to the low condition.
+- Factor 1 likely corresponds to the most prominent biological difference in the experiment — possibly the response to the low condition.

-Factor 2 may correspond to a secondary response or variation across high vs control.
+- Factor 2 may correspond to a secondary response or variation across high vs control.

-Factor 3 captures variation that may not correspond cleanly with experimental groups or could represent batch effects, technical noise, or subtler patterns.
+- Factor 3 captures variation that may not correspond cleanly with experimental groups or could represent batch effects, technical noise, or subtler patterns.

 Finally, this heatmap shows variance explained (%) by each factor per data modality (metabolomic / transcriptomic) across experimental groups (control, high, low).